-- Visit Lanhydrock House – you’ll feel like your in Downton, the kids will think they’re in a castle.
+- Visit Lanhydrock House – you’ll feel like you’re in Downton, the kids will think they’re in a castle.

-- Cycle the Camel Trail to Padstow from Wadebridge, and try a deep fried scallop at Rick Stein’s fish and chip shop when you get
+- Cycle the Camel Trail to Padstow from Wadebridge and try a deep-fried scallop at Rick Stein’s fish and chip shop when you get there.

-- For a rainy day out, try the National Marine Aquarium in Plymouth then Royal William Boatyard for lunch at Hugh
+- For a rainy day out, try the National Marine Aquarium in Plymouth then the Royal William Boatyard for lunch.

 - Check out the Rebel Cinema – just off the A39.
 A bit retro and big squashy seats.